qoobes/opusteno.io/AP.md

  - Do '/auth' endpoints
      - ~~Figure out how to properly use nodemailer~~
      - ~~Only send @2gimnazija.edu.ba emails~~
+     - ~~Send to the same email every minute, and from the same session every minute~~
      - Figure out how to properly use JWT to send confirmation mails
      - Implement the stuffs
  - Do POST '/form' for sending the mails